“For I want you to know what a great conflict I have for you and those in Laodicea, and for as many as have not seen my

 Paul carried a burden for both the churches at Colosse and Laodicea, neither of which ever met him personally.
 He was a churchman in the finest sense of the word.
 In 2 Corinthians 11, he cataloged the things he suffered for the church.
 In verse 28, he writes, “Besides the other things, what comes upon me daily: my deep concern for all the churches.”
 He knew how Satan loves to invade and ruin churches.

 If we are genuinely burdened for Christians, we will minister to them, ”For God is not unjust to forget your work and labor of love which you have shown toward His name, in that you have ministered to the saints, and do minister” (Heb.
 6:10).
 A church needs both obstetricians and pediatricians.
 People require the loving care of a pediatrician after they become Christians.

-Christians should carry a burden for the church.
+Christians should carry a burden for the wellbeing of the church.

 Do you care about the household of faith?
 Are you willing to give yourself to the church?
 It may, at times, cause great personal pain, but the church is worth it.